Beyond Correctness: Harmonizing Process and Outcome Rewards through RL Training: Experiments

 \subsection{Setup}

-\paragraph{Dataset and Models.} We focus on mathematical reasoning tasks in this work.
-For online training, we use the prompt set Numina-Math \citep{numina_math_7b} containing nearly 860k math problems with ground-truth answers ranging from Chinese high school math exercises to US and international mathematics Olympiad competition problems.
-We choose Qwen2.5-Math-1.5B-base, Qwen2.5-Math-7B-base \citep{yang2024qwen2} as the training base models.
-For the PRM, we use Qwen2.5-Math-PRM-7B \citep{zhang2025lessons} to generate process rewards.
+We focus on mathematical reasoning tasks in this work.
+For online training, we use the Numina-Math prompt set \citep{numina_math_7b}, which contains nearly 860k math problems with ground-truth answers ranging from Chinese high school exercises to US and international mathematics olympiad problems.
+We use Qwen2.5-Math-1.5B-base and Qwen2.5-Math-7B-base \citep{yang2024qwen2} as the training base models.
+For the PRM, we mainly use Qwen2.5-Math-PRM-7B \citep{zhang2025lessons} to generate process rewards.
+We also experiment with a weaker PRM, Skywork-PRM-1.5B \citep{he_2024_16998085}, to study the robustness of PROF to PRM quality.
+More details are provided in Appendix~\ref{sec:additional_experimental_details}.
+Model performance is evaluated on five benchmarks: Math500 \citep{hendrycks2021measuring}, Minerva Math \citep{lewkowycz2022solving}, Olympiad Bench \citep{he2024olympiadbench}, AMC2023\footnote{https://huggingface.co/datasets/math-ai/amc23}, and AIME2024\footnote{https://huggingface.co/datasets/math-ai/aime24}.
+We mainly use average@$16$ for evaluation, i.e., accuracy averaged over $16$ responses per prompt under temperature $1.0$.

-\paragraph{Implementation Details.} The implementations are based on the verl framework \citep{sheng2025hybridflow}, and we follow most of the parameter settings in verl.
-Detailedly, we apply the AdamW optimizer with learning rate $1\times 10^{-6}$.
-We adopt the clip higher trick \citep{yu2025dapo} that clips the sampling ratio $\pi_\theta/\pi_{\text{old}}$ to an asymmetric range $(1-\epsilon_{\text{low}}, 1+\epsilon_{\text{high}})$.
-Specifically, we set $\epsilon_{\text{low}}=0.2,\epsilon_{\text{high}}=0.28$ for models started from Qwen2.5-Math-1.5B-base and maintain $\epsilon_{\text{high}}=\epsilon_{\text{low}}=0.2$ for other cases.
-In each iteration, we sample $1024$ prompts, rollout $n=4$ responses per prompt for GRPO and $n=8$ responses for PROF-GRPO.
-Note that the policy update number for all algorithms is $m=4$.
-For the regularization of step numbers in Algorithm \ref{alg}, we take $\lambda=10$ and $H_\lambda=30$.
-More details are provided in Appendix \ref{sec:Additional Experimental Details} and scripts are available in the GitHub repository.

-\paragraph{Evaluation.} The models' performance is evaluated on 5 benchmarks: Math500 \citep{hendrycks2021measuring}, Minerva Math \citep{lewkowycz2022solving}, Olympiad Bench \citep{he2024olympiadbench}, AMC2023\footnote{https://huggingface.co/datasets/math-ai/amc23} and AIME2024\footnote{https://huggingface.co/datasets/math-ai/aime24}.
-We mainly use average@$16$ for evaluation, i.e., the accuracy is averaged over $16$ responses per prompt under temperature $1.0$.
 The models are allowed to generate $4096$ tokens.